ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `export_neuropod`: Exports Ludwig models to Neuropod
 - `export_mlflow`: Exports Ludwig models to MLflow
 - `preprocess`: Preprocess data and saves it into HDF5 and JSON format
-- `synthesize_dataset`: Creates synthetic data for tesing purposes
+- `synthesize_dataset`: Creates synthetic data for testing purposes

 They are described in detail below.